-Pour a cup of coffee, leaving enough room for other liquid ingredients.
-Next, stir in a shot of Irish whiskey, a half-teaspoon of brown sugar and a sprinkle of nutmeg until everything is well dissolved.
-You can also stir in about a tablespoon of liqueur like Bailey’s Irish Cream for added sweetness.
+- Pour a cup of coffee, leaving enough room for other liquid ingredients.
+Next, stir in a shot of Irish whiskey, 1/2 teaspoon of brown sugar and a sprinkle of nutmeg until everything is well dissolved.
+You can also stir in about 1 tablespoon of liqueur like Baileys Irish Cream for added sweetness.

-Whip heavy cream until peaks form; using a large spoon, scoop the cream and top off the coffee.
-Be careful not to mix the cream in the coffee; it should float on top.
+- Whip heavy cream until peaks form.
+Using a large spoon, scoop the cream, and top off the coffee.
+Be careful to not mix the cream into the coffee; it should float on top.

-For a more daring ritual, instead of using a cup or mug, use a thick wine glass.
-Dip the rim in water and coat the rim with sugar.
+For a more daring ritual, instead of using a cup or mug, use a thick wineglass.
+Dip the rim in water, and then coat the rim with sugar.
 With a match, tilt the sugar-coated glass rim over the flame to crystallize the granules.
-Be sure to not knock off the caramelized layer when stirring in ingredients.
-Enjoy and drink responsibly.
+Be sure to not knock off the caramelized layer when stirring in the ingredients.